 - 4.9.15 The total length of tangent rail that may be destressed at any one time is 3,000 ft (914 m).
 Under this scenario, the cut is made at 1,500 ft (457 m), and the two ends pulled together. - a) During Winter, the maximum length of tangent rail that may be destressed at any one time is 1,600 ft (487m).
-Under this scenario, the cut is made at 800 ft (244 m), and the two ends pulled together; and - b) For destressing rail in curves, a rail heater must be used for curves greater than 2°, and the maximum length of rail that may be destressed at any one time is 1,500 ft in summer and 800 ft in Winter. - 4.9.16 For destressing of road crossings, refer to Track Standards Section 14.5. - 4.9.17 For destressing of turnouts and other Special Trackwork, refer to Track Standards Section 13.3. - 4.9.18 The Rail Laying Forms must be submitted to the Maintenance Delivery-Manager of Track within 24 hours of rail installation. - 4.9.19 Destressing documentation and records must be submitted to the Maintenance Delivery-Manager of Track, the Track Lead, and Metrolinx E&AM-Track within 48 hours of completion of any destressing work, using the prescribed Metrolinx Rail Destressing Form.
+Under this scenario, the cut is made at 800 ft (244 m), and the two ends pulled together; and - b) For destressing rail in curves, a rail heater must be used for curves greater than 2°, and the maximum length of rail that may be destressed at any one time is 1,500 ft in summer and 800 ft in Winter. - 4.9.16 For destressing of road crossings, refer to Track Standards Section 14.5.

-4.9.20 Below is an example of destressing calculation.
+- 4.9.17 For destressing of turnouts and other Special Trackwork, refer to Track Standards Section 13.3. - 4.9.18 The Rail Laying Forms must be submitted to the Maintenance Delivery-Manager of Track within 24 hours of rail installation.
+Newly installed track-work in CWR territory MUST be destressed within 48 hours from the date the track is placed in revenue service, - 4.9.19 Destressing documentation and records must be submitted to the Maintenance Delivery-Manager of Track, the Track Lead, and Metrolinx E&AM-Track within 48 hours of completion of any destressing work, using the prescribed Metrolinx Rail Destressing Form. - 4.9.20 Below is an example of destressing calculation.